mesg-foundation/engine/docs/api/core.md

 #### ExecuteTaskRequest
-The request's data from the `ExecuteTask` API.
+The request's data for the `ExecuteTask` API.

 **Example**
 ```json